 - Factors to consider:

 |Penetrating head trauma|

-Ampicillin is added if patients are at risk of Listeria spp. infection (e.g., newborns, pregnant women, the elderly, or immunocompromised patients) because cephalosporins are ineffective against Listeria spp.
+Ampicillin is added if patients are at risk of Listeria spp. infection (e.g., newborns, pregnant women, adults > 50 years of age, or immunocompromised patients) because cephalosporins are ineffective against Listeria spp.

 Empiric therapy for viral meningitis

 Most cases of viral meningitis (e.g., caused by enteroviruses) can be treated supportively.
 Specific antiviral therapy is only warranted if viral encephalitis is also suspected (see HSV encephalitis for further details).